CodingInGene/Django/Tutorial.md

 	    def __str__(self):
 		return self.post.content[:5]+" "+str(self.likes)
 	```
+	**Note** - Related name must be used on foreign keys only.
+It helps to query fields on templates.

 	1. **In views merge two table queries in a dict, then pass it to template** -
 		views-